carolever9/memory-game/README.md

 There are two sets of eight (8) playing cards displayed face down in a square grid.
-Find the matching pair for each one within the alloted three (3) minute time.
+Find the matching pair for each one to win the game.

+For fun there is a three (3) minute time challenge.
+Try to find all the pairs before the timer runs down to zero (0).
+If you don't make it you can continue to play for practice and the total time it took will be displayed once all cards are matched